Pelzmade/cprg-218-lab-2/recipes.md

 Ingredients:
 - 2 package of kraft dinner
-- 1 Cup of Milk
+- 1 Cup of milk
 - 1 tbsp of butter